ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 Figure: 'master' and 'lazyload' have been modified - a true merge is needed {:.figcaption}

-A fast-forward then is no longer possible and Git has to figure out the combined state of the content, wich will lead to a so called *merge commit*.
+A fast-forward then is no longer possible, and Git has to figure out the combined state of the content, which will lead to a so-called *merge commit*.

 ![]({{site.url}}/i/blog/git_merge_commit.jpg)
 {:.full}